haohuhh/haohuhh.github.io/_pages/about.md

   - /about.html
 ---

 I am Hao Hu, or in Chinese 胡昊, which is pronunced as h&uacute; h&agrave;o.
 I am currently a graduate student at CEMFI (Center for Monetary and Financial Studies), Spain.
-I am also an incoming MRes/PhD student at University College London.
+I am also an incoming MRes/PhD student at Department of Economics, University College London.

 My research interests are political economy, economic development, economic history and cultural economics.
 I am also interested in applied microeconomics, labor economics, and contemporary China.